 CPI data are produced by the BLS Consumer Price Index program.
 More information on the CPI research series can be found in "CPI research series using current methods, 1978-98," by Kenneth J. Stewart and Stephen B. Reed, Monthly Labor Review preprint, June 1999.
 It is important to note that the CPI research series has certain limitations and that it is subject to revision.
 Growth rates reflect December-to-December changes.
 The growth rate for entertainment in the chart refers to 1978-97, as entertainment was dropped as a major group in December 1997.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Apparel prices adjusted downward the most in new research series on the Internet at http://www.bls.gov/opub/ted/1999/jun/wk4/art02.htm (visited December 05, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Apparel prices adjusted downward the most in new research series on the Internet at https://www.bls.gov/opub/ted/1999/jun/wk4/art02.htm (visited January 19, 2018).

 Recent editions of Spotlight on Statistics

 A look at employment, wages, and job safety in breweries and producer prices for beer.

 Differences in Parents’ Time Use between the Summer and the School Year